Sitecore/xmcloud-starter-dotnet/README.md

 5. Click on the Sites link in the top menu
 6. Click the Create Site button
 7. Select the 'Empty Site' template
-8. Enter a name for the site and click the Create site button
+8. Enter a name for the site and click the Create site button.
+Make a note of the chosen site name.
 9. When completed click the `Tools` link in the top menu
 10. Click the `Content Editor` button
-11. When the Content Editor loads, make a note the URL it loads under.
+11. When the Content Editor loads, make a note of the URL it loads under.
 12. Navigate to `/sitecore/system/Settings/Services/API Keys`
 13. Right-click on the API Keys Folder Item and choose `Insert -> API Key`.
 14. Give the API Key a name and click the OK button.
-15. Make a note of the generated Item ID.
+15. Make a note of the generated Item ID (This is located in the Quick Info panel).
-16. Set the following Field values on the API Key item:
+16. Set the following Field values on the API Key item, and click Save to persist the changes.
     - `CORS Origins` - `*`
     - `Allowed Controllers` - `*`
 17. Return to the Deploy application, and find the Environment you created earlier.
 18. Click on the Developer Settings button and make note of the `JSS_EDITING_SECRET` value shown.
 19. Clone the repository to your local machine.
 20. Open the `./headapps/aspnet-core-starter.sln` solution in Visual Studio.
-21. Open the `appsettings.json` file in the `aspnetcore-starter` project.
+21. Open the `appsettings.json` file in the `aspnet-core-starter` project.
 22. Set the following values in the `Sitecore` section of the `appsettings.json` file:
     - `InstanceUri` - The url to the XM Cloud instance which you recorded in step 11.
 It should be in the format: `https://xmc-XXX-XXX-XXX.sitecorecloud.io/`
     - `DefaultSiteName` - The name of the Site created in step 8.